demisto/content-docs/docs/contributing/sla.md

 title: Contribution SLA
 ---

-This is a Service Level Agreement (SLA) between the contributor and the Cortex XSOAR content team.
+This is a Service Level Agreement (SLA) between the contributor and the Cortex XSOAR Content team.
 This document identifies the services required and the expected level of services.

 #### There are three options for contributing content to the Cortex XSOAR marketplace: